-- Financial assistance, peer tutoring, and examination invigilation. - Referrals for graduate employment. - Liaising with faculties and departments on postgraduate and mature student matters.
+- Opportunities for student employment such as peer tutoring, and examination invigilation - Liaising with faculties and departments on any postgraduate and mature students matters

-DISABILITY SUPPORT/SPECIAL NEEDS STUDENTS SUPPORT (TEMPORARY AND PERMANENT)
+DISABILITY SUPPORT/STUDENTS WITH MEDICAL CONDITIONS SUPPORT (TEMPORARY AND PERMANENT)

-- Provision of aids and devices such as laptops, digital voice recorders, wheelchairs, walking canes and crutches. - Special accommodations for examinations and Classroom accommodations. - Liaison with faculties, departments, deans, heads of departments, and lecturers. - Special parking accommodations- Accessible Parking Permits. - Student Support Group. - Assistive Technology Lab at the Alma Jordan Library- special software (JAWS).
+- Loans of aids and devices such as laptops, digital voice recorders, wheelchairs, walking canes and crutches - Special accommodations in the classroom and for examination - Liaison with faculties, departments, deans, heads of departments, and lecturers - Special parking accommodations Accessible Parking Permits - Student Support Group - Assistive Technology Lab at the Alma Jordan Library- special software (JAWS)

-No student of The UWI will be discriminated against on the basis of having special needs.
-Every effort will be made to facilitate your on-campus requirements in terms of mobility, coursework and examinations.
-Sharing your needs before registration will enable us to serve you better as a member of the Campus Community.
+No student of The UWI will be discriminated against based on having special needs.
+Every effort is made to facilitate requests related to mobility, general academic support and examinations accommodation.
+Sharing needs early will enable us to better serve a student as a member of the Campus Community.
+Never hesitate to contact the SLDD at any time!